Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 When a disagreement arises between you, as they tend to do with most roommates eventually, the most important thing to do is talk through it.
 You could even try texting or emailing if face-to-face is too uncomfortable for you.

-Whatever you do, do NOT let issues fester.
-The longer a problem builds up, the bigger the fallout will be when things finally come to a head.
+Whatever you do, don't let issues fester.
+The longer a problem builds up, the bigger the fallout will be when things inevitably come to a head.

 14. Make sure you’re feeding your body healthy fuels